-- 1. Defined Benefit Pension Plans - e.
+e.
 Actuarial Assumptions (Continued)

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on the Pub-2010 General Employee Mortality Table for the General Employees Plan and the RP-2014 mortality tables for the Police and Fire Plan, with slight adjustments.
 Cost of living benefit increases for retirees are assumed to be 1.25 percent for the General Employees Plan.
 For the Police and Fire Plan, cost of living benefit increases for retirees are 1.00 percent as set by state statute.

-Actuarial assumptions used in the June 30, 2019, valuation were based on the results of actuarial experience studies.
-The experience study for the General Employees Plan was dated June 30, 2015.
+Actuarial assumptions used in the June 30, 2020, valuation were based on the results of actuarial experience studies.
+The experience study for the General Employees Plan was dated June 27, 2019.
 The experience study for the Police and Fire Plan was dated August 30, 2016.
-Inflation and investment assumptions for both plans were reviewed in the experience study report for the General Employees Plan dated June 27, 2019.
+Inflation and investment assumptions for all plans were reviewed in the experience study report for the General Employees Plan.